-A resilient supply chain incorporates alternative sources, carriers, routes, and other characteristics so that it can flex in response to a situation.
+A resilient supply chain incorporates alternative sources, carriers, routes, and other processes such as utilizing reverse logistics, so that it can flex in response to a situation.
 Whether it’s a pandemic, severe weather events, trade disputes and tariffs, economic upheaval, or even unexpected surges in customer demands, you can’t prepare for every eventuality.
 Large companies with a supply chain risk strategy already in place couldn’t fully cope with the impact of the pandemic.
 Even in the worst of times, a resilient supply chain bends and stretches but never snaps.

 7 Tips For Building Supply Chain Resiliency

 A resilient supply chain doesn’t happen on its own.
 It’s the result of a deliberate strategy that may require tradeoffs compared to other approaches.
 Your plan should address technology, processes, and people.
 To build supply chain resiliency, leaders should consider these factors: